Home Compare META vs RCL

 Meta Platforms vs Royal Caribbean Cruises: Which Stock Looks Stronger in 2026?

-Meta Platforms leads structurally, with profitability as the clearest single gap between the two profiles.
-Royal Caribbean Cruises still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Meta Platforms holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Royal Caribbean Cruises still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity